githistory/bullish/README.md

 # Bullish Bank

 ## Setup Steps

-This assumes that you already have the latest versions of nodejs and its toolings installed.
+Before you begin, make sure you have nodejs version 18.0.0 installed and activated.

-### 1. Once cloned, install dependencies
+### 1. Clone repo and install dependencies

 ```
 yarn install